History, Facts & Track Updates

 spare tyre & everything essential for driving in the Outback.
 Read my driving tips here.

 to travel in summer, it gets too hot.
-You won't meet to many fellow travellers, and probably have to wait a while when you break down.
+You won't meet too many fellow travellers, and probably have to wait a while until help arrives when you break down.

-- After rain, the road will be impassable quickly, so watch out for the weather forecast before you go.
+- After rain, the road will become impassable quickly, so watch out for the weather forecast before you go.

 - The piles of stones and gibber pay toll to your tyres, punctures happen as well as accidents.
 Drive slowly and stay safe.